potloc/tap-wrike/README.md

 The minimum required configuration is a Wrike **permanent** token (see `sample_config.json`)

+> Note - This is the DEFAULT configuration.

 ### Using an OAuth access token

 **Alternatively**, one can use an OAuth access token.
+This will be applied if a **refresh_token** is provided.

-> NOTE: This is required for the `Workflow Stage History` resource as it requires the `dataExportFull` permission
+> NOTE: ~~This is required for the `Workflow Stage History` resource as it requires the `dataExportFull` permission~~ This is no longer true; a permanent token can be used for every endpoint.

 1. Create an app in Wrike following the instructions in "Initial Setup" [here](https://developers.wrike.com/oauth-20-authorization/)
 2. Using the client_id from step 1, go to: `https://login.wrike.com/oauth2/authorize/v4?client_id=<client_id>&response_type=code&scope=wsReadOnly,dataExportFull`